 [Related: Content Marketing Tips]

 Always’ #LikeAGirl Campaign

-Always, Proctor and Gamble’s line of feminine products, recently created an award winning campaign.
+Always, Proctor, and Gamble’s line of feminine products recently created an award-winning campaign.
 This content did not directly advertise their products, but instead was created with the goal of building confidence in young girls.
 Always’ studies found a decline in confidence among girls around the time of puberty, and the brand wanted to shift that paradigm.
-The solution was to build a campaign to shift the meaning of what it means to do something “like a girl.”
+The solution was to build a campaign to change the meaning of what it means to do something “like a girl.”

 Why These Campaigns Work

-There’s no single foolproof formula for successful content marketing, but these creative integrations of digital storytelling and branding have a few things in common:
+No single foolproof formula for successful content marketing exists, but these creative integrations of digital storytelling and branding have a few things in common:

-- Speaks to Target Audiences Where They Are: Tween girls love emojis.
+- Targeted messaging: Tween girls love emojis.
 And what better way to get late-night-drunken-party-goers into Taco Bell than doing a promotion with a rideshare service?
-Having great messages is key to content marketing, but you can have the best creative collateral in the world and it doesn’t matter if the right people don’t see it.
+Having great messages is key to content marketing, but you can have the best creative collateral in the world and it won’t matter if the right people don’t see it.
 Ensuring your marketing messages reach your target audience in channels they frequently use is a common thread between these campaigns.

-- Cohesive Stories, Not Obtrusive Advertisements: Most people click out of pop-up ads and wait for commercials come on to take a bathroom break.
-Successful content marketing does the opposite: it grabs your attention.
-From experiencing zero gravity through Samsung’s 360 cameras, to viral videos of reshaping what it means to do something “like a girl,” content marketing goes beyond annoying advertisements and shares cohesive and engaging stories.
+- Cohesive stories, not obtrusive advertisements: Most people click out of pop-up ads and wait for commercials to come on to take a bathroom break.
+Successful content marketing does the opposite: It grabs your attention.
+From experiencing zero gravity through Samsung’s 360 cameras to reshaping what it means to do something “like a girl,” content marketing goes beyond annoying advertisements and shares cohesive and engaging stories.